icewinds/adonisJS/README.md

-# Adonis 4.0 Blog
+# Adonis CRUD Example

-This is a simple CRUD app using AdonisJS 4.0
+This is a simple CRUD app using AdonisJS v4.0 and MySQL

 ## Usage
 Install dependencies

 ```bash